wonyoung-jang/wonyoung-jang.github.io/content/category/software-development-projects/This Website.md

 ---
-date: 2024-03-05
+topics:
 categories:
 - Software Development Projects
+types:
+githubrepo: https://github.com/wonyoung-jang/wonyoung-jang.github.io
+site-link: https://wonyoungjang.org/pages/this-website/
+series:
+date: 2024-03-05
 coverimage: ../assets/image_1709746330336_0.png
 description: This page is a meta presentation for the deployment of this website (and this page).
-githubrepo: https://github.com/wonyoung-jang/wonyoung-jang.github.io
-site-link: https://wonyoungjang.org/pages/this-website/
 title: This Website
 tags:
-lastMod: 2024-03-21
+lastMod: 2024-04-10
 ---
 ## How It's Made